PeerTube for Zcash: Decision + Implementation Plan

 - Public docs: Done

-- Architecture decisions: Done
+- Architecture decisions: Done (local-first storage)

-- Object storage (Wasabi): Complete
+- Object storage (Wasabi): Backups only

 - Server provisioning (Njalla VPS): Complete